bridgecrew-perf7/LDOS--Deployment/04 LDOS/ldos.md

     | password|{{ foundry_password }}                  |                            extracted from the installation|
     | volume_host|{{ nfs_host }}                       |                            from extra-vars.yml|
     | volume_path|{{ nfs_path }}                       |                            from extra-vars.yml|
-- Run install_ldos.sh to install the components.
+- Run install.sh to install the components.

 ``run the playbook - install_ldos.yml:``